consiler/dialogsite/README.md

 * Wordpress SEO 1.2.13
 * WP Fake Image Replacer 1.5.1

-Make everything in ACF and the CPT manager default to the correct values Create a Contact Us Page
+Make everything in ACF and the CPT manager default to the correct values - default to no formatting in all new fields...
+ACF mod
+Create a Contact Us Page
 Install a Powerpoint Plugin